From core to envelope: revealing the deep dynamics of stars with two convective zones

 \subsection{Impact of the excitation regions on the power spectrum}

-The power spectrum of the signal at three depths ($r = [0.243, 0.485, 0.728]$~$R_\star$), expanded on the spherical harmonics with degree up to $\ell = 100$ is shown in Fig.~\ref{fig:spectrum_combined_nine_panels_radial_velocity}.
-For each $\ell$, the power contribution of the different azimuthal number $m$ has been summed quadratically.
-The spectra from the three models are extremely different, emphasising that neither the presence of the envelope, nor the presence of the core can be omitted in order to properly model the behaviour of IGWs in the radiative interior.
+The power spectrum of the signal at three depths, $r = [0.243, 0.485, 0.728]$~$R_\star$, expanded on the spherical harmonics with degrees up to $\ell = 100,$ is shown in Fig.~\ref{fig:spectrum_combined_nine_panels_radial_velocity}.
+For each $\ell$, the power contribution of each azimuthal number, $m$, has been summed quadratically.
+The spectra from the three models are extremely different, which emphasises that neither the presence of the envelope nor the presence of the core can be omitted in order to model the behaviour of IGWs in the radiative interior.

-IGWs propagate inside the resonant cavity located inside the radiative interior.
-The location of the top and bottom boundaries of theses cavities depend only on the wave frequency and correspond to the local value of the Brunt-Väisälä frequency, $N$ (see Fig.~\ref{fig:brunt_vaisala}).
-The IGWs in each spectrum are separated in two distinct regions \citep{Alvan2014,Ahuir2021b,Breton2022simuFstars}, with a boundary materialised by the degree-dependent cut-off frequency represented as the dashed grey lines in Fig.~\ref{fig:spectrum_combined_nine_panels_radial_velocity}.
+Internal gravity waves propagate inside the resonant cavity located inside the radiative interior.
+The location of the top and bottom boundaries of these cavities only depends on the wave frequency and corresponds to the local value of the Brunt-Väisälä frequency, $N$ (see Fig.~\ref{fig:brunt_vaisala}).
+The IGWs in each spectrum are separated into two distinct regions \citep{Alvan2014,Ahuir2021b,Breton2022simuFstars}, with a boundary materialised by the degree-dependent cut-off frequency represented as the dashed grey lines in Fig.~\ref{fig:spectrum_combined_nine_panels_radial_velocity}.
 Below this cut-off the progressive IGWs are unable to form standing modes because, excited at one end of the resonant cavity, they are damped by radiative diffusion before reaching the opposite boundary \citep{Zahn1997}.
-The spectrum of progressive waves is similar between the Full model and the EnvCZ model while no progressive IGW is visible in the CoreCZ model.
-This underlines the fact that the convective envelope alone is able of exciting these progressives waves for a large range of frequency and degrees.
+The spectrum of progressive waves is similar between the Full model and the EnvCZ model, while no progressive IGW is visible in the CoreCZ model.
+This underlines the fact that the convective envelope alone is able to excite these progressives waves for a large range of frequencies and degrees.